sailoring-rgb/sailoring-rgb/README.md

 # yo reags
-### when halsey said "i think there's a flaw in my code", i felt that.
 just coding some stuff.. don't forget to check my projects if you're in need 🙃

 <div align="center">